Don’t do it! Stick to not doing these in a Job Interview and you’ll be fine…

 Interestingly, the Don’ts were far easier to write.
-There are so many things job seekers assume, forget and do at interview which they shouldn’t!
+There are so many things job seekers assume, forget and do at an interview which they shouldn’t!
 And as specialist recruiters, we think we’ve seen them all.
-Almost every point below is a result of a real life situation, preamble with “do you remember the time when Job Seeker X did…..”.
+Almost every point below is a result of a real-life situation, preamble with “do you remember the time when Job Seeker X did…..”.

 If we start at the beginning… almost before you even get there!!

 Don’t be nervous – a little bit of nerves is good.
 It helps keep you on your toes.
 The more you practice, the easier the interview will become.

 Don’t forget what version of your CV they’ve got (we know so many applicants have different versions of CV’s, dependent on the job you’re actually applying for).
 Make sure you remember and ensure the details you discuss tally.

 Don’t leave it all to the last minute (the train, the research, the anything).
 The key is in the preparation, if you leave it too late you’re destined for failure (please don’t tell me you thrive on the adrenaline… just make sure you’re prepared!).

 Don’t be late – punctuality is key.
 If you turn up late, you’re never going to be able to change that impression.
 If you are late, apologise!